herzog0/herzog0/README.en-US.md

 ### Stack Overflow
 <a href="https://stackexchange.com/users/17393308"><img src="https://stackexchange.com/users/flair/17393308.png?theme=dark" width="208" height="58" alt="profile for Teodoro on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Teodoro on Stack Exchange, a network of free, community-driven Q&amp;A sites"></a>

-#### The metric below describes how comfortable I feel with some techs, with a constant progress of sutdying them.
+### The metric below describes how *comfortable* I feel with some techs, with a constant progress of studying them.

 ![Progress](https://progress-bar.dev/100/?title=Typescript%20%20%20%20%20%20)